jadehamel/SimpleChat/README.md

 5. **Rate Limiting:** Implemented rate limiting on login attempts to mitigate brute force attacks.
 6. **HTTPS:** Ensure the application runs over HTTPS to encrypt data transmission.

-## Requirements

-- PHP 7.x or higher
-- MySQL database
-- Apache or Nginx server

-## Installation

-1. Clone or download the repository.
-2. Import the `database.sql` file into your MySQL database.
-3. Configure database credentials in `config.php`.
-4. Ensure your web server (Apache or Nginx) is configured to serve PHP files.

 ## Usage

 1. Navigate to the application URL.